-The Email SL algorithm is an instance of the Email Algorithm Framework.
+The Email SL algorithm is an instance of the Email Algorithm Framework (see page 494).
 This algorithm splits the input on the '@' symbol.
-Handling of malformed inputs is detailed on the Email Algorithm Framework page.
+Handling of malformed inputs (see page 0) is detailed on the Email Algorithm Framework page (see page 494).
 This algorithm does not generate any non-conformant data events.
 The algorithm will split the input into two parts: name and domain.
 Name is the portion before the '@' symbol and domain is the portion after the '@' symbol.